containerman17/experiments/2025-10/07_direct_ingest/README.md

 Instead of scanning millions of transactions for "what's the max TPS this month?", we:
 1. Aggregate once at insertion time (seconds)
 2. Cascade aggregations to coarser granularities (hours, days)
-3. Pre-compute common queries every minute
+3. Pre-compute all 7 time windows every minute in a single refreshable MV
+4. API just does a single row lookup: `SELECT * FROM precomputed WHERE chain_id = ?
+ORDER BY computed_at DESC LIMIT 1`
+5. For "total" across chains: `SELECT MAX(last_hour), MAX(last_day)...
+FROM (latest row per chain)`
-4. Result: sub-millisecond query times regardless of data volume
+6. Result: single row fetch = instant response regardless of data volume

 The key insight: blockchain data is append-only.
 Historical maxTPS values never change, so aggressive pre-aggregation works perfectly.
 The only thing that changes is the current/recent data, which the refreshable view handles.